Skip to main content

 The GreenChill Advanced Refrigeration Partnership program works to help food retailers:

-• Lower refrigerant charge sizes;
+• Lower refrigerant charge sizes

-• Eliminate refrigerant leaks;
+• Eliminate refrigerant leaks

-• Implement best environmental practices; and
+• Implement best environmental practices

-• Adopt green refrigeration technologies.
+• Adopt advanced refrigeration technologies.

 The GreenChill Partnership has three main programs: